Revamping content discovery to increase engagement and unlock revenue

 G-Suite

-Recruited participants, moderated interviews, developed research methods, analyzed data, facilitated client meetings, and contributed to visual design and content strategy.
+Recruited participants, moderated interviews, designed research methods, synthesized insights, facilitated client meetings, and contributed to visual design and content strategy.

 Context